Modern immigration to the United Kingdom: The UK joins the European Union

+Migration crisis

+Since the mid-2010s there has been a significant amount of discussion and controversy propagated by the 2015 European migrant crisis, during which approx. 39,000 immigrants arrived and applied for asylum in the United Kingdom.

+The crisis marked a period of intense debate that saw a rise in racist and anti-immigration rhetoric, in particular both fueled by and fueling Islamophobia and Anti-Muslim sentiment.
+There have been far-reaching effects induced by the crisis including Brexit, protests and riots, the rise of far-right political parties, and more entrenched anti-immigration views among broader publics.

-The foreign-born population increased from about 5.3 million in 2004 to nearly 9.3 million in 2018.
+The foreign-born population increased from about 5.3 million in 2004 to nearly 9.3 million in 2018, and most recently 10.7 million as of May 2025, 16% of the total population of the United Kingdom.

 In the decade leading up to 2018, the number of non-EU migrants outnumbered EU migrants while the number of EU migrants increased more rapidly.
 EU migrants were noted to be less likely to become British citizens than non-EU migrants.